ubinexus/sonic-utilities/doc/Command-Reference.md

 **show buffer_pool persistent-watermark**

-This command displays the user persistet-watermark for all the buffer_pools(Total Buffer pool maximum occupancy per pool)
+This command displays the user persistent-watermark for all the buffer pools

 - Usage:
   ```